cloudmesh/cloudmesh1/doc/source/developer.rst

 accept pseudonyms.
 If you do not agree to this, you can not participate in the code development.

-Getting the CLoudmesh Source Code
+Getting the Cloudmesh Source Code
 ----------------------------------------------------------------------

 The code in github contains some convenient install scripts to prepare